 Japan Display (JDI) is a small/medium display maker, formed in September 2011 by the merger of Sony’s, Toshiba’s and Hitachi’s display businesses and funded by Japan’s government fund Innovation Network Corporation (INCJ), which holds 70% of the shares.

-In August 2014 JDI, together with Sony, Panasonic and Japan's INCJ, launched JOLED as a separate company to handle OLED development.
-In early 2016 JDI announced plans to commence AMOLED mass production by 2018.
-In December 2016 JDI raised $635 million from INCJ to grow its OLED program with aims to start mass production in 2019.
-Parts of these funds were supposed to increase JDI's stake at JOLED but this plan was halted later in 2017.
+In August 2014 JDI, together with Sony, Panasonic and INCJ, launched JOLED to develop and produce printed OLED panels.
+In December 2016 JDI raised $635 million from INCJ to increase its stake at JOLED - but this plan was halted later in 2017.